-Joining up health and care in East Sussex
+Joining up health and social care in East Sussex

 Over the last few years NHS and social care partners* have been working closely together, and with wider partners, through East Sussex Better Together (ESBT) and Connecting 4 You (C4Y) to improve population health and wellbeing and reduce health inequalities, by breaking down barriers between health and social care to deliver the right services, in the right places, at the right time.